vindarel/ABStock/README.md

 ## Theme

+You have several ways to customize ABStock, from CSS tweaking to a full theme rewrite.

-You can theme ABStock by writing your own CSS rules into `src/static/theme.css`.
+1. Write your own CSS rules into `src/static/theme.css`.
 This file is always loaded by the base template and is out of source control.
 You can create a symlink to it.
+2. Use Bulma customization capabilities.
+3. Change the HTML and CSS content of some pages through configuration variables.
+4. Write your own templates and override the default ones.
+See the documentation: http://abstock.org/#/en/develop

 **important**: for the good of the project, think about sharing your work!
 Link it [in the wiki](https://gitlab.com/vindarel/abstock/-/wikis/home), send us an email or open an issue.
 Many thanks in advance.